ReactiveBayes/RxEnvironments.jl/docs/src/lib/example_discrete_control_space_env.md

 Now, we can create the environment and the agent and visualize the environment.
 We create a 10x10 grid with a goal at position (8, 5) and a crosswind that pushes the agent up by 1, and 2 around the goal.
 We place the agent at position (1, 1) and visualize the environment.

+!!! note

+    It should be noted that, even though we have a discrete space environment with discrete timesteps, we don't use the `discrete=true` keyword argument in the `RxEnvironment` function.
+In this setting, because the environment only changes when an agent emits an action and has no time-dependent dynamics, the environment is effectively discrete and there is no difference.
+However, if we have multiple agents, the environment without the `discrete=true` keyword argument will update the state whenever any agent emits an action, whereas the environment with the `discrete=true` keyword argument will only update the state when all agents have emitted an action.

 ```@example DiscreteControlSpaceEnv
 env = RxEnvironment(WindyGridWorld((0, 0, 0, 1, 1, 1, 2, 2, 1, 0), [], (8, 5)))
 agent = add!(env, WindyGridWorldAgent((1, 1)))